-- Unlike some states, there is no blood test required.
+- There is no blood test requirement.

 The Wedding on a Hawaiian Beach

 Try to avoid having your wedding during the times of the year where the islands are at their busiest.
 These include:

-- Merrie Monarch Festival which begins on Easter Sunday and lasts one week.
+- The Merrie Monarch Festival on the Big Island on Easter Sunday and lasts one week.